 Research suggests that large doses of caffeine can cause your heart to beat faster temporarily.
 (9) However, if you’re in otherwise good heart health, you may not have to worry if you’re not exceeding a maximum daily dose of 400 milligrams.

-[Read More: The Best Supplement Stacks, Tested and Reviewed]
+[Read More: Best Supplement Stacks]

 As for nicotine, the drug is known to increase heart rate.
 Avoiding or minimizing consumption may help reduce your resting heart rate, as well as bring along a number of other health benefits.
 (10)